 The cleanout should be performed before the water temperature gets above 55 deg.
 F - the temperature at which the beneficial bacteria begin to colonize.
 You don't want to disrupt the natural balance.

-Using a sump pump or the pond pump surrounded by protective screen (to restrict the fish), pump out much of the water - use as long a pipe as possible and direct the water to lawns, shrubs or other areas that would benefit from a nutrient-rich bath.
+Using a sump pump or the pond pump surrounded by a protective screen (to restrict the fish), pump out much of the water - use as long a pipe as possible and direct the water to lawns, shrubs, or other areas that would benefit from a nutrient-rich bath.

-Before the pond level has lowered to six inches or so, fill two or three "holding tanks" (I used dish washing tubs) with the existing pond water and carefully net your fish into them.
-The fish are weak after a long winter, so the less stress they endure, the better - they *may* try to jump out of the holding tanks, so cover with a piece of plywood or other object.
+Before the pond, the level has lowered to six inches or so, fill two or three "holding tanks" (I used dishwashing tubs) with the existing pond water and carefully net your fish into them.
+The fish are weak after a long winter, so the less stress they endure, the better - they *may* try to jump out of the holding tanks, so cover with a piece of plywood or another object.
 Limit the time in the holding tank to just a few hours.

 Though much is made of the dreaded "pond scum", with the natural ecosystem of the aquascape ponds, there is very little of this to deal with.
 I remove about a pint after the final rinsing.